simd-everywhere/simde/README.md

 * WebAssembly
   * [SIMD128](https://github.com/WebAssembly/simd)

-As well as partial support for many others; see the [instruction-set-support](https://github.com/simd-everywhere/simde/issues?q=is%3Aissue+is%3Aopen+label%3Ainstruction-set-support+sort%3Aupdated-desc) label in the issue tracker for details on progress.
+As well as partial support for many others, including NEON and SVE in addition to several AVX-512 extensions.
+See the [instruction-set-support](https://github.com/simd-everywhere/simde/issues?q=is%3Aissue+is%3Aopen+label%3Ainstruction-set-support+sort%3Aupdated-desc) label in the issue tracker for details on progress.
 If you'd like to be notified when an instruction set is available you may subscribe to